nipy/nilabels/README.md

-# Labels Manager (labels_manager)
+# Labels Manager
 Python 2.7

-A set of tools to automatise simple and tedious manipulations of medical images segmentations in nifti format (.nii or .nii.gz).
+A set of tools to automatise simple manipulations of medical images segmentations in nifti format and to compute simple measurements on them.

 ## What can you do with label manager